 What is a Trefid (or Trifid) Spoon?

-It is suggested that silver spoons came to Britain with the Romans however, the Trefid spoon originated in France; the French call it ‘Pied de Biche’ which translated means Deer’s foot.
-It is said that Charles II while in court in France noticed they used a specific type of spoon called the Trefid and this was how it was introduced to Britain in 1660.
-Trefids are termed ‘the French Fashion Spoons’ and the style spread very quickly throughout the United Kingdom; in part due to the British people who took their old spoons to the silversmiths to have it melted and made into the new Trefid style (if indeed you could afford to do this or if you had one at all).
+It is suggested that silver spoons came to Britain with the Romans, however, the Trefid spoon originated in France; the French call it ‘Pied de Biche’ which translated means Deer’s foot.
+It is said that – while in court in France – Charles II noticed they used a specific type of spoon called the trefid, and it was through Charles II that trefid spoons were introduced to Britain in 1660.
+Trefids are termed ‘the French Fashion Spoons’, and the style spread very quickly throughout the United Kingdom; in part due to the British people who took their old spoons to the silversmiths to have them melted and made into the new trefid style – that is if they could afford it.

-Overtime the Trefid spoon has had many variations on its styles, although this spoon originated in France, the influences of later designs were said to be taken from the Romans.
-This can be seen from the ‘V’ shape of Roman spoons of circa 350, which had a plain rat-tail which led to the birth of the rat-tail pattern.
-There is also a practical reason for this variation, due to the spoons daily use the rat tail was introduced to make the spoon stronger.
+Over time, the trefid spoon has had many variations on its styles, although this spoon originated in France, the influences of later designs were said to be taken from the Romans.
+This can be seen from the ‘V’ shape of Roman spoons circa 350, which had a plain rat-tail which led to the birth of the rat-tail pattern.
+There is also a practical reason for this variation; due to the spoon’s daily use, the rat tail was introduced to make the spoon stronger.
 It provided support and strength to the junction of the stem and bowl, but it also became an attractive feature of the spoon.

 Identifying the Trefid Spoon

-In France spoons were laid face down for table service.
-Even this can be linked to the design of the Trefid; this is said to be why the shape of the middle lobe on the Trefid spoon is turned upward slightly so it can be placed nicely faced down.
+In France, spoons were laid face down for table service.
+This information helps identify the trefid spoon; this is said to be why the shape of the middle lobe on the Trefid spoon is turned upward slightly so it can be placed nicely faced down.
 This is why you will also find crests and initials on the reverse.
-As you can see from the picture French dining was (and still is) an elegant affair.
+As you can see from the image, French dining was – and still is – an elegant affair.

 Trefid Spoon Designs

-But that’s enough of the history of the Trefid spoon; let’s move onto its beautiful design and how we can identify one.
-The word Trefid (or Trifid) means divided or split into three parts, which can be seen at the top of the handle and explains why it has this name.
-The handle is thickest nearer the bowl section of the spoon and becomes thinner as it reaches the upturned Trefid end.
-The spoon has had many variations; however the flat stem which gradually spreads to the upward turned Trefid end is the part of the spoon which has remained the same throughout its life.
+The word trefid (or trifid) means divided or split into three parts, which can be seen at the top of the handle and explains why it has this name.
+The handle is thickest nearer the bowl section of the spoon and becomes thinner as it reaches the upturned trefid end.
+The spoon has had many variations; however the flat stem which gradually spreads to the upward turned trefid end is the part of the spoon which has remained the same throughout its lifespan.

 Although, the spread of the terminal moved downward towards the bowl at around 1700s and became more elaborate with decoration and some were even gilded.
 This also meant that the hallmarks had to be moved to a different place on the spoon.
-The flat stem handle leading to the classic three lobe/deer foot design can be seen on all Trefid spoons and can be deemed a strong characteristic to look out for when identifying one of these fine spoons.
+The flat stem handle leading to the classic three lobed/deer-foot design can be seen on all trefid spoons and can be deemed a strong characteristic to look out for when identifying one of these fine spoons.

-You can notice how striking the deep oval bowl on this impressive type of spoon is (pictured above).
-This part of the spoon has proven to be very important, or to be more specific the reserve of it.
+The striking deep oval bowl on this impressive type of spoon (pictured above) is an excellent characteristic by which to identify the trefid spoon.
+This part of the spoon has proven to be very important, and specific to these spoons more than others.
 The bowl changed over its period of rein and became more elongated and decoration became more elaborate.
-As already mentioned the Trefid spoon has had many forms, which we will not explore in more detail.
+As already mentioned, the trefid spoon has had many forms, which we will not explore in more detail.

 The flame back Trefid spoon was introduced in 1687 which had a flame design to the terminal whereas the rat tail was always reeded.
-The reeded rat tail followed in the 1690’s and lastly the beaded rat tail in 1699, which is secondary in collectability to that of the lace back and the flame back designs.
-I can certainly understand how there is a lot of scope for collectors of these types of spoons due to their vast variations in decoration.
+The reeded rat tail followed in the 1690s and lastly the beaded rat tail in 1699, which is secondary in collectability to that of the lace back and the flame back designs.

-Mini Bio: Louise joined AC Silver as a website content editor with a passion for the world of antiquities and jewellery.
+Louise joined AC Silver with a passion for the world of antiquities and jewellery.
 Louise also assists the marketing team by representing the business on many social media outlets.